fortrabbit/help/README.md

 ## Code examples

-* try to keep code examples together in one block, avoid mixing paragraphs and code blocks
+* Try to keep code examples together in one block, avoid mixing paragraphs and code blocks
 * Code blocks follow standard markdown formatting
 * Show output only when necessary
 * Output should be a comment
+* Use comments in between commands to explain what's going on
 * `$` to start a command
 * Start code examples right away: PHP without `<?php`, Bash without `#!/bin/bash`